Axway/mft-convert/content/en/docs/TransferCFT/concepts/c_bandwidth/_index.md

 ---

-    title: Manage bandwidth control
+    title: "Manage bandwidth control"
-    linkTitle: Managing bandwidth
+    linkTitle: "Managing bandwidth"
-    weight: 200
+    weight: 190

----
-The bandwidth control feature aides in controlling the network bandwidth used for incoming and outgoing data.
+---The bandwidth control feature aides in controlling the network bandwidth used for incoming and outgoing data.
 This feature is based on the notion of class-of-service.

 Class-of-service defines a common set of parameters for all network session established under it, such as :